|

 of Canada and the United States combined comprises about 145 million

+people.
 Through persistence and a strong

 collective sense of self, this predominantly French-speaking part